trevonbadloeKUS/metai/research/index.md

 ## Metaphotonics

-The field of metaphotonics combines metamaterials - artifical materials with unique optical properties - and photonics - the study and application of light - to create groundbreaking new ways to manipulate electromagnetic waves.
-With the potential to bring science fiction to reality, metaphotonics promises to transform conventional bulky optical devices into flat metasurfaces.
+The field of metaphotonics combines **metamaterials** - artifical materials with unique optical properties - and **photonics** - the study and application of light - to create groundbreaking new ways to manipulate electromagnetic waves.
+With the potential to bring **science fiction to reality**, metaphotonics promises to transform conventional bulky optical devices into **flat metasurfaces**.

 {%
   include figure.html
-  image= "/images/research/metaphotonics.jpeg"
+  image= "/images/research/metaphotonics.png"
   width="100%"
 %}